nickcharlton/talks/maintaining-open-source/presentation.md

 ^ I previously mentioned our investment time as how I spend time working on open source.
 Unfortunately, it’s never quite that simple.

 ^ In practice, there’s always other bits I need to do on a Friday.
-Be it team retros, interviewing, other things I might wish to look at, etc. So I might end up with perhaps a morning a week of time to really spend.
+Be it office retros, interviewing people, other things I'm interested in etc. So I might end up with perhaps a morning a week of time to really spend.
 This means that you always look at things at other times: usually an evening or two a week.